suclike/apk_installer/README.md

 ## Installation

 * Make sure to have Android SDK downloaded and PATH set up in `.bash_profile` (See how to do it below).
-* Download the `APK Installer.app` and drag and drop it to your Applications.
+* Download the `Apk Installer.app.zip`, uncompress it and drag and drop to your Applications.

 ## Setting up .bash_profile